droid-it/shangri-la/README.md

 # shangri-la

-TLDR; A sample android application based on MVP-Clean Architecture, written purely in Kotlin complemented with JUnit test cases
+TLDR; A sample Android application based on MVP-Clean Architecture, written purely in Kotlin and complemented with JUnit test cases

 The word Shangri-La means: